Early 2000 Madagascar floods: Aftermath

 Immediately after Eline struck Madagascar, the government began distributing relief items, such as rice, tents, and sheets.
 On February 21, survey flights helped indicate the extent of damage across the nation.
 Supplies were distributed by road from Antananarivo to the worst affected areas, with helicopters dropping off aid to isolated communities.
-However, poor road infrastructure, residual flooding, and landslides caused difficulties in distributing aid.
+However, inadequate transportation network, residual flooding, and landslides caused difficulties in distributing aid.
 In addition, many of the affected residents were in remote regions of the country, further complicating relief efforts.
 By the middle of March 2000, flooding had largely receded, leaving behind mud and dead animals along roads and fields.
 However, about 60,000 people in northeastern Madagascar remained isolated as of March 17.
 Road access was gradually restored to the hardest hit areas, allowing relief distribution to shift from air to land more.
 The Fianarantsoa-Côte Est railway, damaged during the storm, took three months to be reopened.
 The lack of road or rail prevented farmers from selling crops that hadn't been destroyed during the storms.
 By March 21, the situation was no longer life-threatening, although food distribution was still required due to the ruined rice harvest.
 Costs for rice in some parts of the country doubled due to the flooding.
 In addition, houses were gradually rebuilt.
 On April 2, around a month after Gloria struck Madagascar, Cyclone Hudah also struck the country, causing an additional 111 deaths and heavy damage.

 The floods caused outbreaks of malaria and cholera while also decreasing food supplies.
 In the month after Eline struck, 384 people died due to cholera, representing a 39% increase in the death toll in that time period, after there were 22,000 new cases of the disease.
 However, officials in the country stated the increase was not due to the storms' flooding, but rather from poor hygiene conditions and the start of the rainy season.
 In addition, the Malagasy government prevented foreign non-governmental organizations from treating cholera patients, causing Médecins Sans Frontières to leave the country in late February.